JustKeepSilence/gdb/README.md

 ```

 ## Desktop Application
-see [gdbUI](https://github.com/JustKeepSilence/gdbUI) for more details
+see [gdbUI](https://github.com/JustKeepSilence/gdbUI) for more details or see [document](https://github.com/JustKeepSilence/gdb/blob/master/db/templateFiles/document.pdf)

 ## FAQ
 1. How to obtain the timeStamp consistent with gdb